Markforged 3D Printing Capabilities

-The Metal X greatly accelerates innovation, delivering metal parts overnight using a new technology at a fraction of the cost.
-Leave 20th century manufacturing in the dust and create anything from industrial replacement parts to injection molds to working prototypes.
+This Markforged 3D Printer greatly accelerates innovation.
+The Metal X 3D Printer delivers metal parts overnight using a new technology at a fraction of the cost.
+Markforged leaves 20th century manufacturing in the dust.
+With Markforged 3D Printers’ technology you can create anything from industrial replacement parts to injection molds to working prototypes.

 Atomic Diffusion Additive Manufacturing (ADAM)

-A fantastic feature that involves using a bound metal powder rod embedded inside a plastic filament for an innovative production process.
+A fantastic Markforged 3D Printer feature that involves using a bound metal powder rod embedded inside a plastic filament for an innovative production process.

 Eiger is the world’s most advanced cloud-based, 3D printing software that allows for real-time fleet management.

-Automatic material usage tracking and out-of-material detection make the Metal X system the simplest way to reduce waste.
+Automatic material usage tracking and out-of-material detection make the Metal X 3D Printer systems the simplest way to reduce waste

 A high performing, high value, medium-sized furnace, the Markforged Sinter-1 effortlessly converts brown (washed) parts into their near fully dense final metallic form.
 At 4,760 cubic cm of working volume, the Sinter-1 is ideal for small batch production.